Federated Cycling (FedCy): Semi-supervised Federated Learning of Surgical Phases: Context

 Unsupervised domain adaptation has been also formulated in a federated setting \cite{peng2019federated, song2020privacy,yao2022federated} to preserve privacy, in which clients with labeled data collaborate with clients with unlabeled data to enhance training for the latter.
-A similar training scenario involving both labeled and unlabeled data, under which our works falls, is Federated Semi-Supervised Learning (FSSL).
-In FSSL, clients with labeled and/or unlabeled data collaborate to enhance training for all clients.